-The York County School Division provides full-time and parttime online courses through its Virtual High School (VHS) program.
+The York County School Division provides part-time online courses through its Virtual High School (VHS) program.
 Secondary students may be allowed to enroll in VHS courses during the school year when courses are not offered in their school building.
 In addition, online courses are available for original or recovery credit during Summer Academy.